liamondrop/vehicle-detection/WRITEUP.md

 ![Heat Maps](./output_images/heat_maps.png)

 By setting any region of the image with fewer than some threshold of votes to zero, we eliminate positive predictions that are likely to be outliers.
-The code for the Sliding Window Search is implemented as a Python class in the project notebook cell labeled **Window Slider Class**.
+The code for the Sliding Window Search is implemented as a Python class in the project notebook cell labeled [Window Slider Class](project_notebook.ipynb#Window-Slider-Class).

 ### Exploiting the Video Stream